Skip to Content

 The program works to create new habitats for the Rusty Patched Bumble Bee, mentioned earlier, and other endangered pollinators in Minnesota and even provides funding for you to do so.

 You can also encourage the continued protection of larger habitat areas.
 I frequently support my local Nature Center and its Reserve area.
-There’s a pair of mated sand cranes that return to the Reserve every year to breed.
-This has been occurring for the last 7 years!
+A pair of mated sand cranes return to the Reserve every year to breed—this has been occurring for the last seven years!

-The sand cranes’ seasonal return is also a perfect example of one of the animal adaptions that is behavioral and that I have personally witnessed.
+The sand cranes’ seasonal return is also a perfect example of a behavioral animal adaptation that I have personally witnessed.

 With such a protected and plentiful area to raise their young, these sand cranes will continue to return to this ecosystem we have set aside for them.